Matrixyl (Palmitoyl Pentapeptide-4) (MAT)

 Anti-Aging Cosmetic Use

-Matrixyl (Palmitoyl Pentapeptide-4, also known as pal-KTTKS) is one of the most successful and widely used cosmetic peptides, developed by Sederma.
+Matrixyl (Palmitoyl Pentapeptide-4, also known as pal-KTTKS) is one of the most successful and widely used cosmetic peptides, developed by Sederma (now part of Croda International).
 The pentapeptide KTTKS was originally identified as a fragment of collagen type I propeptide — a natural signal (matrikine) produced during collagen turnover that tells fibroblasts to produce more collagen.
 Adding a palmitoyl (C-16 fatty acid) chain dramatically improved the peptide's skin penetration and stability.
 Clinical studies have shown that Matrixyl can reduce wrinkle depth by up to 44% over 4 months of twice-daily application.
+It stimulates production of multiple extracellular matrix components including collagen types I, III, and IV, fibronectin, and elastin.
+Matrixyl has been incorporated into thousands of cosmetic products globally and has spawned a family of related peptides including Matrixyl 3000 (palmitoyl tetrapeptide-7 + palmitoyl oligopeptide) and Matrixyl Synthe'6.

 Key Data